jianlin/TryPythonCollectionsModule/notes.md

 returns an array of `n` tuples, with first item in tuple as the key, and second item in tuple as the count... similar to `dict.items()`

-when `n` is omitted, you can all of them, and is sorted by most common ones to the least common ones.
+when `n` is omitted, you can all of them, and is sorted by most common to the least common ones.